Man From ‘Mystery Pooper’ Case Sues Over Mugshot

-The New Jersey man who pled guilty last year to charges that he was the “mystery pooper” who defecated several times on and near a high school track has filed a lawsuit over the release of his mugshot.
+The New Jersey man who pled guilty last year to charges that he was the “mystery pooper” who defecated several times on and near a high school track has filed a lawsuit after the release of his mugshot.

 According to an Asssociated Press story published by the Allentown Morning Call, Thomas Tramaglini, the former superintendent of schools in Kenilworth, N.J., has filed a federal lawsuit against the local police department that released his mugshot following his arrest last year.

-Tramaglini claims in the suit that New Jersey law disallows the taking and release of mugshots of those who accused of “low-level offenses.”
-The former superintendent last year pled guilty to a single count of relieving himself in public, and paid a $500 fine.
+In the suit, Tramaglini claims that New Jersey law disallows the taking and release of mugshots of those who accused of “low-level offenses.”
+In 2018, the former superintendent pled guilty to a single count of relieving himself in public and he paid a $500 fine.
 He also resigned from his position as superintendent.

-The “mystery pooper” case drew headlines in New Jersey throughout the early part of 2018, as school resource officers at Holmdel High School were, per Time magazine, “finding human feces on or near the football field and track on a daily basis.”
-After police began surveillance of the area, Tramaglini was arrested early on a May morning last year.
+The so-called “mystery pooper” case drew headlines in New Jersey throughout the early part of 2018, as school resource officers at Holmdel High School were, per Time magazine, “finding human feces on or near the football field and track on a daily basis.”
+After police began surveillance of the area, Tramaglini was arrested early last year on a May morning.
 He was inititally charged with lewdness, public urination/defecation and dumping of litter, although he pled guilty only to public defecation.

 Holmdel High School is not one of the schools that was part of the district that Tramaglini oversaw as superintendent.
 The two towns, in fact, are 30 miles apart.